Silverton Christmas Market: 2025 Dates & Info

 Silver Spur RV Park

-But folks, when you’re in Silverton Oregon, be sure to check out Silverfalls State Park.
+But folks, if you’re in Silverton Oregon, be sure to check out Silverfalls State Park.
 It has 10 waterfalls and it is much more magical than a few million Christmas lights.

 This was an amazing event when it was in the actual Gardens.
 It has really never been the same since the pandemic.
 We tried the last two years hoping it would return to its original wonder, but no such luck.
 Sounds like it will the this way permanently, so we won’t be returning.
 Far to expensive for what is now offered.